crownstone/website/05-team.md

     vimeo: "alexdemulder"
     github: "AlexDM0"
     report:
-      title: "Alex has a masters in Applied Physics and is a stellar developer.
-At times his physics training shows, for example in the beautiful visualizations in our app."
+      title: "Alex has a master in Applied Physics and is a stellar developer.
+At times his physics training shows, for example, the beautiful visualizations in our app."
   - image: "teresavandam.jpg"
     name: "Teresa van Dam"
     affiliation: "Business Developer"